shivashant25/Sentinel-with-XDR/labguide/part-01/lab05.md

     ![Picture 1](../media/failed.png)

     >**Note:** The *Failed* status is due to limitations in the hosted lab environment.
 You would normally see *Succeeded*.
 Then you can see in the *Analytics* the imported rule *Rule from Azure DevOps*.

+## Review
+ In this lab, you will Understand following:
+ - Create and export an analytical rule
+ - Create our Azure DevOps environment
+ - Connect Sentinel to Azure DevOps.